-About the Homes
+About the Homes Located at 31 Wharf Road

 BCLT will retain ownership of the land in perpetuity through their community land trust model, ensuring long-term affordability and community control.
 In addition to the 8 new homes, BCLT’s permanent headquarters will also be located onsite so they can remain easily accessible and closely connected to the community they serve.